Previous “Best Of” posts

 Buns without sesame seeds[Photo credit: P. Kafasis]

 I’ve purchased this product for many years.
 The Atomic Age design of the package, particularly the colorful ketchup and mustard, has long brought me joy.
 However, on this day, I was less than joyful.
-When I looked carefully at the buns, I found myself concerned.
+When I looked carefully at the buns, I grew disoriented.
 I felt almost as though I had slipped into another dimensions.
 Something wasn’t right.
 Something was missing.
 These buns were wholly unadorned.
 But…they’d always had sesame seeds on them…hadn’t they?

 Flummoxed, I spent an unreasonable amount of time perusing the shelves.
 I thought perhaps there were two varieties of bun, one with sesame seeds and one without.
 I came up empty, however.
 I put the package in the top of my shopping cart and attempted to move on.
 I distracted myself by thinking about how the cart’s top shelf is a great place to put delicate items, so long as you don’t have a toddler in there.
 If you do have a toddler in there, it’s probably the absolute worst place to put your delicate items.